Kungbib/openapc-se/statistics.md

 Four Swedish universities have reported APC costs for their articles so far.
 These are *KTH Royal Institute of Technology*, *Stockholm University*, *University of Gothenburg* and *Swedish University of Agricultural Sciences*.
-The two publishers *Taylor and Francis*, and *Karger* have also supplied Open APC Sweden with data.
+Three publishers: *Springer* (within the Sprincer Compact offsetting agreement), *Taylor and Francis*, and *Karger* have also supplied Open APC Sweden with data.
 This publisher-supplied data leads to publishing costs being reported for a number of Swedish research institutions which not yet have supplied us